LukeZGD/Legacy-iOS-Kit/README.md

 - **You do NOT need blobs to use this**, the script will get them for you
 - This script can also restore your device to other iOS versions that you have SHSH blobs for
     - 32-bit devices only, iOS 10 blobs/versions are not supported
-- **Please read [TROUBLESHOOTING.md](https://github.com/LukeZGD/iOS-OTA-Downgrader/blob/master/TROUBLESHOOTING.md) for tips, frequent questions, and troubleshooting!**
+- **Please read the ["Troubleshooting" wiki page](https://github.com/LukeZGD/iOS-OTA-Downgrader/wiki/Troubleshooting) for tips, frequent questions, and troubleshooting!**

 ## Supported devices